PaigeBrown577/gene-block-marketplace/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+In the project directory (specifically in the "server" folder, you can run:

+### `node index.js`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+Running both "npm start" and "node index.js" will allow you to run the site in development mode with both frontend and backend functioning.\

 ### `npm test`